 - Injury (especially if a skull fracture is present)

-- Infection (for example, from Lyme disease or from a virus)
+- Infection (for instance, from Lyme disease or from a virus)

 - Brain tumor

-- Elevated pressure inside the brain (for example, from meningitis)
+- Elevated pressure inside the brain (for instance, from meningitis)

 - Congenital cause